The Village Hall at Norbury [Norbury Village Hall] Terms & Conditions of Hire

-The Hirer, not being a person under 18 years of age, hereby accepts responsibility for being in charge of and on the premises at all times when the public are present and for ensuring that all conditions, under this Agreement, relating to management and supervision of the premises are met.
+The Hirer, not being a person under 18 years of age, hereby accepts responsibility for being in charge of the Hall at all times when the public are present and for ensuring that all conditions, under this Agreement, relating to management and supervision of the Hall are met.

-The Hirer shall not use the premises for any purpose other than that described in the Hiring Agreement and shall not sub-hire or use the premises or allow the premises to be used for any unlawful purpose or in any unlawful way nor do anything or bring onto the premises anything which may endanger the same or render invalid any insurance policies in respect thereof nor allow the consumption of alcohol thereon without written permission.
+The Hirer shall not use the Hall for any purpose other than that described in the Hiring Agreement and shall not sub-hire or use the Hall or allow the Hall to be used for any unlawful purpose or in any unlawful way nor do anything or bring into the Hall anything which may endanger the same or render invalid any insurance policies in respect thereof nor allow the consumption of alcohol thereon without written permission.

 6. Gaming, betting and lotteries

-The Hirer shall ensure that nothing is done on or in relation to the premises in contravention of any applicable law relating to gaming, betting and lotteries.
+The Hirer shall ensure that nothing is done on or in relation to the Hall in contravention of any applicable law relating to gaming, betting and lotteries.